handokoadjip/project-learn-wpu-php-oop/readme.md

 ## Development setup

-No development setup, just fork and download this directory and then open in default browser.
+No development setup, just copy this directory into the htdocs folder and run as usual.

 ## Release History